 Who is a good presenter?

 A good presenter strives to bring value to the audience and speak to the audience from their perspective, says Weisman.
+This may interest you : How to cite presentations in apa.
 You don’t just have to showcase your expertise or knowledge; offer examples or anecdotes to connect with the audience.